 Certified Medication Assistant Program

 The Medication Assistant Program is only available to Certified Nursing Assistants who are currently employed in long term care.
-It is a 108-hour state approved Wisconsin Technical College System training program which is offered once every semester.
-The date varies, but it usually begins the first week of September for the fall semester, and the fourth week of January for the spring semester.
+It is a 108-hour state approved Wisconsin Technical College System training program which is offered once every Spring and Fall semester.
 The eligible candidates must meet certain requirements in order to participate.

 The program consists of 68 hours of lecture, practice labs, and 40 hours of clinical which takes place with a registered nurse preceptor at the student’s work site.
 The student is required to have worked a minimum of 40 hours, within the last 90 days, with the residents to whom the student will be administering medications